ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Preference

 Applicability:
-: Preconnection, Connection
+: Preconnection

 This property specifies that the application would prefer multiple Connections within a Connection Group to be provided by streams of a single underlying transport connection where possible.
-This is not a strict requirement.
 The default is to not have this option.

 ### Notification of excessive retransmissions {#prop-retrans-notify}

 Classification:
-: Protocol Property / Control Property (TODO)
+: Selection Property

 Type:
-: Boolean
+: Preference

 Applicability:
-: Preconnection, Connection, Connection Group
+: Preconnection

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
-When set to true, the effect is twofold:
-The application may receive events in case excessive retransmissions.
-In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
-This is not a strict requirement.
-If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

 The default is to have this option.

 ### Retransmission threshold before excessive retransmission notification

 Classification:
-: Protocol Property / Control Property (TODO)
+: Protocol Property

 Type:
 : Integer

 Applicability:
-: Preconnection, Connection, Connection Group
+: Preconnection, Connection

-This numeric property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".
+This property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".

 ### Notification of ICMP soft error message arrival {#prop-soft-error}

 Classification:
-: Protocol Property / Control Property (TODO)
+: Selection Property

 Type:
-: Boolean
+: Preference

 Applicability:
-: Preconnection, Connection, Connection Group
+: Preconnection

 This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
-When set to true, received ICMP errors will be available as SoftErrors.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
-Setting this option also implies a preference to prefer transports stacks that can provide this notification.
-If not set, no events will be sent for ICMP soft error message and this transport feature is ignored for protocol selection.

-This property applies to Connections and Connection Groups.
 The default is not to have this option.

 ### Control checksum coverage on sending or receiving {#prop-checksum-control}